hscv/CSSTrack/README.md

-# CSSTrack
+# CSSTrack: A unified spatial-spectral-temporal network for hyperspectral object tracking

 # Quick Start

-## The soure code of the paper "CSSTrack".
+## The soure code of the paper "A unified spatial-spectral-temporal network for hyperspectral object tracking".

 ## 1. Install the environment